Menu

 Owned By: Town of Carver

-This large pond in South Carver is a great spot for fishing, paddling and swimming.
-Features a paved town access ramp and a sandy beach, at separate locations on Lakeview Street.
+Sampsons Pond in South Carver is a large pond suitable for fishing, paddling and swimming.
+The property features a paved town access ramp and a sandy beach, at separate locations on Lakeview Street.
 Boaters: be aware of the numerous potentially hazardous boulders in the shallow areas of the pond.

 Features